-Students are expected to attend all classes every day, either online or in person, depending on their student A or B schedule.
+Students are expected to attend all classes every day.
 Absence from class is excused for illness, medical appointments, and funerals for members of the immediate family.
 Other absences that are valid, with prior approval, include unavoidable family travel, court appearance, and school activities.
-Absences that are not valid include cutting school, working, baby-sitting, personal business and unverified illness.
+Absences that are not valid include cutting school, working, baby-sitting, personal business, and unverified illness.

 Good attendance is a prerequisite to satisfactory job performance.
 The same holds true for school.
 Class time missed cannot be fully replaced with make-up assignments.
 Students who are absent, for any reason, more than 20 percent of the time should not expect to pass the class.

 Occasionally students will be marked absent in error.
 The Attendance Office needs verification from the teacher before the error can be fixed.
-Please obtain a note or email from the teacher of class period of error and include or forward to the Attendance Office.
+Please obtain a note or email from the teacher of the class period of error and return/forward to the Attendance Office.
 If this process is not followed the absence will be marked as a truancy and disciplinary consequences may be assigned.